MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # How do I set this up?

-You will need FS2020 and download these Plane Add-ons:
+You will need FS2020 installed and these Plane Add-ons downloaded:

 https://flightsim-squadron.itch.io/flightsim-aircraft?download